 from django.contrib import admin from django.urls import path, include from django.conf import settings from django.conf.urls.static import static from django.conf.urls import url from django.views.generic.base import TemplateView urlpatterns = [ path('admin/', admin.site.urls), url(r'^$', TemplateView.as_view(template_name='static_pages/index.html'), name='home'), ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT) urlpatterns += static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)

-Use a text editor to open the ~/myapp/passenger_wsgi.py file, and then make the following changes.
-Replace username with your own account username:
+Use a text editor to open the ~/myapp/passenger_wsgi.py file.
+Delete all of the existing text, and then copy the following text into the file:

 Type the following command: